 Experience the Real Outback!!

 Welcome aboard.
-This morning we travel along the Murray Valley Highway to Echuca for morning tea, then we continue on to Swan Hill where we enjoy our lunch break.
-After lunch we travel through the Mallee Region as we pass through the Hattah Kulkyne National Park, winter rains brings beauty to this ever changing environment.
+This morning we travel along the Murray Valley Highway to Rochester for morning tea, then we continue on to Swan Hill where we enjoy our lunch break.
+After lunch we travel through the Mallee Region as we pass through the Hattah-Kulkyne National Park, winter rains brings beauty to this ever changing environment.
 We travel to Red Cliffs where we visit Big Lizzy, a large steam powered tractor that was used to clear land for irrigation use.
 This afternoon we settle in for our Overnight Stay at the Wentworth Grande Resort Wentworth

 This morning we make our way north along the Silver City Highway, to Broken Hill.
 The town was created to serve miners in the incredibly rich silver, lead and zinc mines of the Barrier Ranges.
 We enjoy an interesting tour of Broken Hill and visit Whites Mineral Art and Mining Museum.